Anna Wilson (basketball)

-Early life and high school career
+Early life

 Anna Christine Wilson was born on July 12, 1997 in Richmond, Virginia, to Tammy and Harrison Wilson III, her mother a nurse and her father a lawyer.
 Her father played American football and baseball at Dartmouth College.
-Anna's grandmother was a college professor and her uncle graduated from Harvard Law School.
-By age five, Anna began playing basketball, and, as she got older, her father coached her at a local YMCA before he died when she was 12.
+Her grandmother was a college professor and her uncle graduated from Harvard Law School.
+By age five, she began playing basketball, and, as she got older, her father coached her at a local YMCA before he died when she was 12.

 Wilson participated in the United States Under-16 national team trials in 2013.
 She won a gold medal at the 2014 FIBA Under-17 World Championship for Women as the United States defeated Spain in the final, 77–75; Wilson played 3:05 minutes and missed her only field goal attempted.
 She attended Collegiate School in Richmond, Virginia before she moved to Bellevue, Washington for her senior year.
-At Collegiate, she modeled how she played after Steve Nash.
+At Collegiate, she modelled how she played after Steve Nash.
 After three seasons, she held Collegiate's career assists record with 246 and had the fifth-most points in team history with 735.
 For the Bellevue High School Wolverines, Wilson was voted a captain of the team by her teammates.
 She played as a point guard, and averaged 15.3 points per game, 3.2 steals per game, and 4.6 assists per game as Bellevue finished with an undefeated record and won a Class 3A girls state championship.

 ESPN HoopGurlz ranked Wilson as a five-star prospect and the 42nd-best player in the United States while recruiting website Prospects Nation ranked Wilson as the 34th-best player and as a four-star prospect.
 She graduated high school in 2016.
-Wilson was selected for the McDonald's All-American Game, an all-star girls' basketball game which comprised many of the top-ranked American and Canadian high school basketball graduating seniors and was played the same day as a counterpart boys' game.
-Before the match, Wilson suffered a concussion in practice, which was her third; consequently, Wilson did not play in the game.
+She was selected for the McDonald's All-American Game, an all-star girls' basketball game which comprised many of the top-ranked American and Canadian high school basketball graduating seniors and was played the same day as a counterpart boys' game.
+Before the match, she suffered a concussion in practice, which was her third; consequently, she did not play in the game.
 As a high school sophomore, she verbally committed to attend and play for Stanford University, and had offers from Wake Forest, Maryland, Marquette, Wisconsin, and Virginia.